SneMag/alien-simulation/scenarios/index.md

 # Scenarios

 ## Your current phase is: Phase 1
-### Events in this phase
+### Phase Description

 ### Phase 1: Initial Infection

-      Astronauts give a talk at Virginia Tech and parasite/disease begins to spread on Wednesday, February 15th, 2027.
-      All those who attended the meet and greet session and were in contact with the Astronauts were infected on this Wednesday
-      Symptoms begin presenting on Friday, February 18th.
-Schiffert is closed on the weekends, as are a few popular clinics in the area.
-Lewis-Gale Montgomery Hospital (LGMH) is the main option for severely affected patients.
-Local authorities are instituting a shelter in place protocol given the rapidness of disease spread
-      LGMH becomes overwhelmed with affected patients.
-Some of the student/faculty workers at LGMH attended the astronaut talk and were in direct contact with the infected astronauts.
+On Wednesday, February 15th, 2027, astronauts visited Virginia Tech, and a rapidly spreading parasite or disease began infecting attendees of the meet and greet session.
+Symptoms emerged by Friday, February 18th, but with Schiffert and several local clinics closed over the weekend, Lewis-Gale Montgomery Hospital (LGMH) became the primary care center and was quickly overwhelmed.
+As some LGMH staff had also attended the event and were infected, local authorities instituted a shelter-in-place protocol to contain the outbreak.